WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

     }
 ```

 Notice, we use our method we just build, `DiscountedAmount()` inside of our method.
-This is code reusability.
+This is code re usability.
 It reduces writing the same equation over again.

 ### ***Example***